 This heterogeneity makes it difficult to sketch a general portrait of the health of these populations.
-Nevertheless, certain trends emerge: the most pronounced differences are generally observed for intentional and non-intentional injuries, chronic diseases (obesity, diabetes and cardiovascular disease) and for certain communicable diseases (sexually
+Nevertheless, certain trends emerge: the most pronounced differences are generally observed for intentional and non-intentional injuries, chronic diseases (obesity, diabetes and cardiovascular disease) and for certain communicable diseases (sexually transmitted infections and tuberculosis).
+Compared with the Canadian population, Quebec First Nations people have a life expectancy that is 6 to 7 years shorter; a diabetes rate that is two to three times higher; an obesity rate that is also two to three times higher; and a likelihood of experiencing, beginning in childhood, poverty, abuse and out-of-home placement that is 3 to 5 times higher.

 Lastly, health authorities know that Indigenous 2SLGBTQQIA people "deal with homophobia in their home communities and with racism in urban settings" and that they have a "great mistrust...toward health professionals."
-Research demonstrates a common perception that the "degree of knowledge among these professionals was inadequate, that the prevalence of homophobic reactions in their experience was contrary to ethics, and that the willingness of the health care system to adapt to their needs was minimal."22
+Research demonstrates a common perception that the "degree of knowledge among these professionals was inadequate, that the prevalence of homophobic reactions in their experience was contrary to ethics, and that the willingness of the health care system to adapt to their needs was minimal."